wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hbase-geo-replication.md

 <properties
-   pageTitle="Configure HBase replication between two datacenters | Windows Azure" description="Learn how to configure HBase replication across two data centers, and about the use cases for cluster replication." services="hdinsight,virtual-network" documentationCenter=""
+   pageTitle="Configure HBase replication between two datacenters | Azure" description="Learn how to configure HBase replication across two data centers, and about the use cases for cluster replication." services="hdinsight,virtual-network" documentationCenter=""